 |Total comprehensive income for the year ||106946 ||82523 ||115497 ||101975 |

 |Total comprehensive income for the period attributable to: || || || || |

 |Tax on distribution of dividend ||- ||1174 ||- ||1174 |

 |EPS || || || || |

-Pursuant to the approval of the Board of Directors on January 19 2018 your Companypaid an interim dividend of `1/- per equity share of face value of `2/- each toshareholders who were on the register of members as on February 1 2018 being the recorddate fixed for this purpose.
-The Board did not recommend a final dividend and thereforetotal dividend for the year ended March 31 2018 will be `1/- per equity share of facevalue of `2/- each.
+Pursuant to the approval of the Board on January 13 2021 your Companypaid an interim dividend of Rs.1/- per equity share of face value of Rs.2/- each toshareholders who were on the register of members as on January 25 2021 being the recorddate fixed for this purpose after deduction of applicable taxes.
+The Board did notrecommend a final dividend and the interim dividend of Rs.1/- per equity share declared bythe Board in January 2021 shall be the final dividend for the financial year 2020-21.Thus the total dividend for the financial year 2020-21 remains Rs.1/- per equity share.